PureStake/moonbeam-ui/README.md

-# Moonbeam UI Prototype
+# Moonbeam UI Proof of Concept

-This is a prototype UI for Moonbeam Dex.
+This is a proof of concept UI for Moonbeam.
 It works in conjunction with and connects to Moonbeam (https://github.com/PureStake/moonbeam).

 The prototype is built using the substrate-ui-template which in turn is created with [Create React App](https://github.com/facebook/create-react-app) and [Polkadot js API](https://polkadot.js.org/api/).